beezwax/bzBond/README.md

 bzBond treats script calls from web viewers as promises, letting you chain them or use async/await.

 In the code below we want to add the current user to a group.
 First we need to get their account name, then we want to add them to the group.
-In order to do these things in order we chain two scripts together, using the result of the first script in the parameter of the second script.
-We update the UI at each point in the process
+To synchronize these operations we chain two scripts together, using the result of the first script in the parameter of the second script.
+The UI is update at each point in the process.
 ```
 // Get the UI html element to update
 status = document.getElement("#status");
+// Update the UI to show process is about to run
+status.textContent = "Adding user to group...";

 // Run FileMaker scripts to add the current user to a group
 // First FileMaker script gets the user's account name